 - Physical symptoms, such as headaches, digestive problems and pain

 - Risky behavior, such as reckless driving

-Because these behaviors could be signs of or might overlap with other mental health issues, professional help is the key to an accurate diagnosis and appropriate treatment.
+Because these behaviors could be signs of or might overlap with other mental health issues, or may be associated with medical conditions, professional help is the key to an accurate diagnosis and appropriate treatment.

 Men with depression often aren't diagnosed for several reasons, including: